Michigan COVID-19 infections double in 2 weeks - News Break

 Michigan COVID-19 infections double in 2 weeks

-LANSING, Mich.
-(AP) - Michigan is reporting an average of 431 new daily COVID-19 infections over three days, up 47% from the same period a week earlier.
+Michigan is reporting an average of 431 new daily COVID-19 infections over three days, up 47% from the same period a week earlier.
 Cases have gone up in all but one state over the past two weeks, which health officials nationally have attributed to the fast-spreading delta variant.
-Michigan’s seven-day average, 332, is double what is was two weeks ago.
-Its two-week case rate, however, is better than in all but four states.www.abc12.com
+Michigan's seven-day average, 332, is double what is was two weeks ago.
+Its two-week case rate, however, is better than in all but four states.
+Just 256 adults were hospitalized with confirmed infections, a fraction of the peak of more than 4,000 in April.www.wgvunews.org

 Comments / 0